BEagle1984/silverback/docs/concepts/broker/connecting.md

 ### Basic configuration

-The following sample demonstrates how to setup some inbound and outbound endpoints against the built-in message brokers (Apache Kafka or RabbitMQ).
+The following sample demonstrates how to setup some inbound and outbound endpoints against the built-in message brokers (Apache Kafka, MQTT or RabbitMQ).

 #### Apache Kafka